Healthy enough for breakfast, sweet enough for dessert, this individual Dutch baby pancake with berries & maple yogurt is easy & delicious.

 A Dutch baby pancake goes by a few names, but is basically the same idea.
 You might know it as a German pancake or a baked pancake.
-Whatever you call it, it’s somewhere between a traditional pancake and a popover/Yorkshire pudding where you bake a simple batter in a hot skillet in the oven.
+Whatever you call it, it's somewhere between a traditional pancake and a popover or Yorkshire pudding where you bake a simple batter in a hot skillet in the oven.

 Dutch baby pancakes are often served plain, with a little powdered sugar over the top.
 You can bake fruit right into them, with apple being common, but here I've cooked them separately so it's more like a warm fruit compote on top.

 This version is made using maple syrup rather than sugar so that it's a little healthier, being refined sugar free.
 I've also cut back on the sweetness in the pancake since the topping is sweet enough.

 As I said, this is really easy to make, but I have a couple tips to help you along.
 First, you need to make sure your pan is hot ahead of time.
 I find it easiest to just put it in the oven as it's warming up.
 Then the butter should be hot too, so give it a minute or two to warm before you add the batter.

 Whisk the batter until smooth and let it sit while the oven heats up.
 Then carefully pour it into the hot pan and put it back in the oven.
 Just pour it into the middle of the pan and let it spread rather than swirling.
 Leave it to rise to a lovely, lightly brown pancake.